 Burns have three degrees depending on severity: first, second, and third.
 First-degree burns will not blister or leave scars.
-Second-degree burns are more serious, and can pose risks of infections and scarring.
+Second-degree burns are more serious and can pose risks of infections and scarring.
 Third-degree burns are severe and can cause significant bodily harm.
 A third-degree burn could destroy the upper layers of skin and affect the underlying muscles and tendons.
-The more serious your burn injury, the more your injury claim could be worth.
+The more serious your burn injury, the more your injury claim could be worth it.

 Causes of Workplace Burn Injuries

 Burns at work can happen when an employee is not paying attention…or when an employer fails to provide a reasonably safe workplace.
 You may not realize an employer or another party is responsible for your recent burn injury until a lawyer investigates your accident.
 An investigation, however, could uncover examples of negligence that may have caused or contributed to your burns.

 - Defective switch boxes